Swedish Church Law 1686: History

 The 1686 Swedish Church Law – with many changes and modernisations – was the standard for both the internal organisation of the Church of Sweden and its status under public law until 1 January 1993.
 Changes were made, for example, during the Age of Liberty, by Gustav III, through the 1809 Instrument of Government, the 1868 Church Council Regulation and the Dissenter Acts of 1860 and 1873.
-In the Grand Duchy of Finland, earlier a Swedish province, the law applied until the reformed church law of 1867 was passed by the Diet of Finland (enacted in 1870).
+In the Grand Duchy of Finland, which had until 1809 been a Swedish province, the law applied until the Church Law of 1869 was passed by the Diet of Finland.

 Doctrinal paragraph

 Doctrine in Sweden was defined between 1686 and 1992 as follows:

 With the 1686 Church Law, the rest of the Book of Concord was added to the older formulation from the Uppsala Synod, and until 1992 the following confessional writings were valid in Sweden: